lumunge/100-days-of-code/Datastructures/PriorityQueues/README.md

     - A tree is complete if all its levels are filled except possible the last one which is filled from left to right.
     - (adv1) Complete binary tree has at most (logn) height.
-    - (adv2) Complete binary tree can be stored as an array
+    - (adv2) Complete binary tree can be stored as an array(1-based Arrays)
              - parent(i)      = floor(i/2)
              - leftChild(i)   = 2i
              - rightChilde(i) = 2i + 1